SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-28-soc-sec-journey.md

      benefits, and you get the larger one.
      - Agent said no, that doesn't happen, there's no way to do that on the web site, it doesn't matter we said so on the application "because the computer doesn't read that", it requires an interview, and no, he can't do the interview.
+Well&hellip;
+       _that_ was helpful!
      - So we set up an appointment for an interview, the closest appointment being 2 months in the future.
      - As it happened, the Weekend Editrix was going to be in Japan at that time.
 So we scheduled an international call at 3am Japan time.
 (Thank heaven our US phones work in Japan!  iPhones with T-Mobile over-55 everything-unlimited plan, if you want to know.)
 4. __April 2025:__ The call came an hour late, but finally happened.
-I was conferenced in by the mechanism of an Internet voice call, with the volume dialed up so the agent could hear both of us on the phone.
+I was conferenced in by the mechanism of a simultaneous Internet voice call on another device, with the volume dialed up so the agent could hear both of us on the phone.
 Like almost all the Social Security people, he was polite, efficient, and even pleasant.
 I was prepared to present all sorts of documents saying we're married, but he just said it was enough for us to swear it to him over the phone (under penalty of perjury, of course).
 5. __May 2025:__ The corrected payments started showing up:
    - I got my full payment, minus the Medicare Part B premium.
    - I also got a credit for the previous month's Medicare Part B, which they had _both_